panoptes/panoptes.github.io/hardware/camera_box.md

 ## Dovetail rail
 * For this part please refer to the technical drawing for the dovetail, [PAN001]({{ site.url }}/tech_drawings/PAN001.PDF).
-* Mount the dovetail rail (EQD6) upside down in the vice (use rags so that the rail does not get scratched).
+* Mount the dovetail rail upside down in the vice (use rags so that the rail does not get scratched).
 * Put a 7 mm drill bit in the cordless drill.
 Carefully drill out the central hole.
 Note, you need to place a strong force on the drill, hold it tightly and be careful as it may get stuck.
 If you have access to a drill press use it.
 * Slowly step up the drill bit size until the central hole is 15 mm in diameter.

 {% include picture.html src="camera_box/002.jpg" src2="camera_box/001.jpg" caption="Left: Dovetail railing before drilling.
 Right: Dovetail rail after being attached to the camera box.
 Notice the drilled out 15 mm central hole." %}

-{% include question.html text="Do we still do the steps below?" %}
+{% include note.html text="Counter-bored means the hole hides the head of a typical socket head screw." %}

 * From the dovetail technical drawing, it can be seen that there are two counter bored holes at 35.5 mm and 185.5 mm from the end of the rail.

-{% include note.html text="Counter-bored means the hole hides the head of a typical socket head screw." %}

 * First drill through the rail with a 7.0 mm drill bit.
 Then use an 11.0 mm drill bit to create the counter-bore.
-Drill it down to 6 mm below the surface of the rail.
+Drill it down to 7 mm below the surface of the rail.
 * Use a deburring tool or a file to remove sharp edges.
 * Remove from vice and set aside.

+{% include question.html text="Should we have one section that creates the three plates all at once?
+They are all 200 mm long and can all be done at the same time." %}

 ## Bottom mounting plate